 The first step in the process is to find a supervisor, and to obtain agreement from the supervisor regarding supervision of the research for the degree.
 When attempting to find a supervisor in the department, applicants are advised to submit a short (5 – 8 page) research proposal to staff members.

-The next step, after securing a supervisor is to write to the PhD Convenor, Professor Kevin Thomas, with proof of agreement from a supervisor, a CV and the brief research proposal, Full Trancript, MA Degree certificate, letter of motivation, CV and two references letters.
+The next step, after securing a supervisor is to write to the PhD Convenor, Professor Catherine Ward with proof of agreement from a supervisor, a CV and the brief research proposal, Full Trancript, MA Degree certificate, letter of motivation, CV and two references letters.
 This application will be considered by a Departmental Committee.